-The contents of this Statement were reviewed and approved by VLRS' Senior Leadership Team and Board of Directors in March 2021.
+The contents of this Statement were reviewed and approved by VLRS' Executive Leadership Team and Board of Directors in December 2021.

-In addition, VLRS engaged external experts to assist in our understanding of the obligations under the MSA legislation and support our modern slavery risk assessment.
+In addition, VLRS has continued to engage external experts to assist in our understanding of the obligations under the MSA legislation and support our modern slavery risk assessment.
 In future years, we will consider ways of partnering with our suppliers, commencing with our material suppliers, to assist with reporting and potential case studies.